tj-wells/coti-docker-method/README.md

 docker-compose up -d
 ```

-Depending on your OS and version of docker-compose, the `docker-compose` syntax may need to be changed to `docker compose`.
+Depending on your OS and version of docker-compose, the `docker-compose` syntax may need to be modified to `docker compose`.

-# Upgrading Your Node
+# Upgrading Your Node Version

 Your node version can be updated by following the following steps:

 1. Check that the version you would like to update to is listed in the section [Available Versions](#available-versions)
 2. Update the new version number in your .env file
 3. Run `docker-compose up -d` to download and run the new version

+# How are the Docker images built?

+Since official Docker images are currently unavailable, I have set up a separate repository to create the images.

+For complete transparency, the Docker images are built in public in <a href="https://github.com/tj-wells/coti-node-images" target="_blank">this repository</a>, and pushed to <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">this container repository</a>, to ensure that the Dockermages are fully open-source.
+All of the code and executions involved in the build process are automated, and fully public and transparent.

 # Debugging